NCAA charges NC State with 4 men’s hoops violations

 The notice indicates the NCAA’s hearing panel could levy show-cause penalties against both Gottfried and Early.

 The Wolfpack went 15-17 during Smith’s one season on the team in 2016-17, and the school fired Gottfried late during that season.
-Smith, a point guard with the New York Knicks, is entering his fourth season in the NBA.
+Smith, a point guard with the New York Knicks, is entering his third season in the NBA.

+Elliot Abrams, a Raleigh attorney who is representing Gottfried, did not immediately have a comment on the coach’s behalf Wednesday night.

 The notice came roughly a month after a key NCAA official said six schools could face allegations of Level I violations as part of the fallout in the college basketball corruption scandal.
 Stan Wilcox, vice president for regulatory affairs for the NCAA, said two high-profile programs would be notified in early July, the others at a later date.